Travel Registry FAQs

 Do faculty and staff need to register their international travel?

 No, the travel registry is for students only with one exception: staff or faculty must register if they are leading a group of students abroad.
 In this case, only one staff or faculty member needs to register.
-Read the faculty / staff checklist for detailed instructions.
+Read the Checklist for Group Travel Abroad for detailed instructions.

 If I am an international student returning to my home country for research or other purposes, do I need to register my travel?